 - Indoor Gardening Step By Step Guide: How To Germinate Seeds Indoors

-The vegetative stage is the stage of a plant’s life cycle when it grows leaves and stems.
+This is the stage of a plant’s life cycle when it grows leaves and stems.
 This is the stage where most plants need the most light.

-Flowering stage – the stage of a plant’s life cycle when it is producing flowers.
+the stage of a plant’s life cycle when it is producing flowers.
 Flowering plants typically need less light than during the vegetative stage.

 Taking Care of Your Plants